probe-rs/webpage/src/docs/library/basics.md

 So if you are looking for non-core-architecture-specific functionality, the `Probe` struct is most likely the right place to look.

 While it is possible to open a probe from a boxed trait this is most likely not really helpful for a user.
 As a dev this is needed if you implement your own probe.
-More about this in the [chapter about implementing your own probe](/guide/basics#probe).

 Best is to list the connected probes and open the one you like.
 Most likely there is one only anyways.